5 Causes of Green Poop With IBS.

 Examples:

-- Natural dyes, as with green grapes, cucumber, etc.
+• Natural dyes, such as green grapes, cucumber, etc.

 3. Severe attacks of IBS-diarrhea.